 Normandale is a tiny historical village and is also known as a ghost town.
 In the 1800s, the population swelled to almost 800, but today only a couple of hundred part-time cottagers reside here.

 This secret spot has historical roots as being Ontario’s first steel town (sorry Hamilton).
 The Van Norman Company, from 1822, was known for building the first iron furnace, among other iron materials like the cooking stove, kettles, pots and pans.
 Nothing remains of the foundry today on Mill Street, only a marker designating it a National Historic Site in 1927.

 Today, Normandale is a quiet place for cottagers, with maybe the odd full time resident.
 To reach it, you drive through “Spooky Hollow Nature Sanctuary” – a densely forested area with a winding hilly road until you reach the main street.

-A trail from Mill Street leads to a very small secluded beach.
-And, the views are worth it!
+Another fun things to do in Normandale is to take the trail from Mill Street leading you to a small secluded beach.
+The views of Lake Erie are worth coming to Normandale.
 It is also the only dog-friendly beach in the area.
 That was the initial reason for seeking out Normandale, only to be pleasantly surprised to find a whole lot more.